nexageapps/AI/README.md

 ### For University of Auckland MAI Students

+**⚠️ IMPORTANT:** This is a **personal project by a fellow MAI student**, NOT official university material.
+It's not created by faculty, not endorsed by the university, and not part of any official curriculum.
+Think of it as a classmate's study notes being shared publicly.

-Follow the [University of Auckland Academic Integrity Policy](https://www.auckland.ac.nz/en/students/academic-information/academic-integrity.html).
-Your assignments are designed to test YOUR understanding.
+**You are responsible for following the [University of Auckland Academic Integrity Policy](https://www.auckland.ac.nz/en/students/academic-information/academic-integrity.html).**

+Your assignments test YOUR understanding.
 Use this repository to learn concepts, not to find answers.
+Submitting code from this repository as your own work is plagiarism.

-**Academic misconduct has serious consequences:**
+**Academic misconduct at UoA has serious consequences:**
 - Failing the assignment or course
 - Academic probation or suspension
 - Permanent record on your transcript